top of page

 By: William Halsey Jr.

-NORTH FORK OF THE STANISLAUS: Lure casters should try Panther Martin Spinners, try the NEW dual flash Panther Martin, Mepps, Kastmasters, and Thomas Buoyant lures.
+NORTH FORK OF THE STANISLAUS: Lure casters should try Panther Martin Spinners, try the NEW dual flash Panther Martin, Mepps, Kastmasters, Rooster Tails, and Thomas Buoyant lures.
 Fly fishing will be tough due to higher than normal flows if you do fly fish you should try bead woolly buggers, bead head nymphs, adams, stimulators, stone fly nymphs, blue wing olive, light cahill, caddis, and ants.
 Bait casters should try salmon eggs, nightcrawlers, Berkley garlic scented mice tails, Berkley garlic eggs on a split shot rig.

 UNION RESERVOIR: